iterative/dvc.org/content/docs/command-reference/import.md

 ### Backup mode

-To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
+To avoid duplicating large files, `dvc import` does not push imported files to [remote storage](/doc/command-reference/remote) by default.
 This means that `dvc pull`, `dvc fetch`, and `dvc repro` retrieve imports from their source.
 So if the original source of an import is deleted, then the files are not backed up anywhere, and data may be lost.